Craig Carter AIA, LEED AP BD+C

 David participated in the selection for the Architectural/Engineering Firm, development of the program, budget, schematic design, and all phases of construction documents.
 He specified most of the buildings functional spaces and features, and procured all the Furniture, Fixtures and Equipment for the station.
 He also specified all the operational technology for the facility.
 He is also the hands-on, day-to-day, on-site Owners rep for construction.
 He has participated in hundreds of hours of various project meetings, from city work sessions, firm selection, construction progress meetings, and user training and equipment fit out meetings over the course of 4 years of active planning and construction.
 David has chronicled the entire construction process with thousands of pictures and hundreds of videos.

-- Created and Designed University of Virginia Medical Centers Regional Medical Communications Program: Medcom
+- Created and Designed the University of Virginia Medical Centers Regional Medical Communications Program for both ground and air based EMS: Medcom

 - Served as a Regional Deputy Emergency Manager

-- Serve as a Disaster Reservist for the Commonwealth of Virginia Department of Emergency Management with 10 years of field experience
+- Serves as a Disaster Reservist for the VA Dept. of Emergency Management with 12 years of field experience

 Poudre Fire Authority